lordnull/rec2json/README.md

 record to and from the
 [proposed erlang json standard](http://www.erlang.org/eeps/eep-0018.html)

+Alternatively, rec2json includes a parse_transform that allows a module which defines (or includes the definition of) a record of the same name to export the json conversion and record field accessor functions.

 ## Features

 * Resulting modules can be used as parameterized modules or pure erlang.
+* Includes a parse transform
+* Resulting escript can create modules from record definition only.
 * Limited type checking on json -> record conversion.
 * Atom 'undefined' fields in records optionally skipped or set to null.
 * Atom 'null' in json optionally converted to 'undefined'.